Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/serving/python.md

 ```

 @@@ note
 Generally, we use `hydrosphere/serving-runtime-python-3.6` runtime for serving Python models.
 This runtime uses `src/func_main.py` script as an entry point.
-You may create any arbitrary Python application within your model, just keep in mind that an entry point of your script has to be in `src/func_main.py`.
+You may create any arbitrary Python application within your model, just keep in mind that the entry point of your script has to be in `src/func_main.py`.
 @@@

 ## Model dependencies

-By default the `hydrosphere/serving-runtime-python-3.6` runtime does not have any scientific packages pre-installed, you would have to manage this yourself.
+By default the `hydrosphere/serving-runtime-python-3.6` runtime does not have any scientific packages pre-installed, you will have to manage this yourself.
 Let's add `requirements.txt`:

 ```sh
 $ echo "tensorflow==1.14.0\nnumpy==1.17.2" > requirements.txt